The Lindell Club is a not-for-profit organization that has served the St. Louis area recovery community since 1950.

 In 1950, Hugo Schumaker and a group of people involved in Alcoholics Anonymous (AA), purchased the house near Taylor and Lindell Blvd.
 The house was then set up as a private, not-for-profit entity called the 4522 Club.
 Its new purpose was to serve as a clubhouse and meeting place for members of AA.
 It is said to be the oldest such club west of the Mississippi River.
 St. Louis Jesuit Fr.
 Edward P. Dowling, S.J., who is credited with starting AA in St. Louis, played a role in its acquisition.
 It was also visited by Alcoholics Anonymous founder Bill Wilson.

 Today, the mission of the Club is “to provide a safe, sober environment for members and guests to meet and socialize and to extend the welcoming hand of recovery to all who seek it.”

 What We Do

 Over the years the Club has evolved into a premier meeting location with a quaint restaurant, TV room, game room, and library.
 Our membership is comprised of members of the recovery community and supporters.
-We host over 50 meetings a week and serve over 1000 guests.
+Each week we host more than 50 meetings and serve hundreds of guests.
 The Lindell Club is nationally recognized in the larger recovery community.
 Please visit, all are welcome!
 We are a 501(c)(3) not-for-profit organization that is not affiliated with Alcoholics Anonymous or other organization.